Nova Scotia on Stamps

 University in Sackville, New Brunswick, he is probably one of Canada's best known artists.
 He

-now resides in Wolfville, Nova Scotia.
+lived in Wolfville, Nova Scotia for 40 years.
 The paintings featured on these stamps are Church and Horse 1964 (left) and Family and Rainstorm 1955.

 © Canada Post Corporation, 1985, 2005.
 Reproduced with permission.